 Brunch is a big deal in Nashville.
 Like, make-a-reservation-the-week-before big deal.
 But despite Nashville’s possibly unhealthy obsession with this midday meal, there are plenty of good-for-you options to choose from — you just have to know where to look.
-Don't worry, though, we're here to help you steer clear of the biscuits and gravy.
+We're here to help you steer clear of the biscuits and gravy.
 Enter: the best healthy brunch spots in the Music City.

 Bringing you yet another amazing brunch spot, East Nashville’s Butcher & Bee offers an array of healthy, locally-sourced, and scratch-made brunch delights.
 Although their portion sizes are not large, everything they have to offer is mouth-watering and will have you asking your friends if you can trade a bite for a bite.
+Or, go in on the "Israeli Breakfast" including dips, shakshuka and sides for groups of 2-4.
 Their coffee isn't bad, either (it’s sourced from area caffeine stop Crema).
 All you have to do is show up anytime between 10am-2pm on Saturday or Sunday to get your hands on this guilt-free grub.

 This vibrant taco joint in Midtown offers a fine brunch menu with (healthyish) enchiladas, tacos, loaded salads, and, a Horchata cold brew that's hard to top.
 The smell of fresh-made tortillas will lure you into this warm and inviting brunch spot, and the food will keep you there.
 For the healthiest options, try the roasted wild mushroom (with crispy kale) or caramelized cauliflower tacos, or opt for the "Sweet Potato & Farro Bowl".
 Whatever you choose, you're guaranteed to leave full, satisfied, and plotting your next trip.